ArnoldEsquivel/next-front/README.md

 Welcome to the documentation for our Next.js Movies project!
 This project serves as a frontend interface for accessing movie data, with a backend implemented in Nest.js.
 Below, you'll find detailed instructions on how to set up the project, navigate through its pages, and interact with its components.

+> Before interacting with the frontend components, make sure to start the backend server.
+You can find the frontend repository [here](<https://github.com/ArnoldEsquivel/nest-back.git>).

 ## Installation

 To get started, follow these steps: